momiji15/map_portfolio/README.md

+# Information
+This is a sample map portfolio created for Geographic Information Systems class during Fall 2017.
+Make sure to read the "githubtutorial1.rmd" document in this repository in order to learn the basics of how to use GitHub in order to manage your map portfolio.
+Make sure that you upload a PDF with your map along with a 3-5 sentence description of your map.
+You want your map portfolio README document to look something similar to below.

 # Map Portfolio
-This is a sample map portfolio created for Geographic Information Systems class during Fall 2017.
+Insert a description of your map portfolio.

 ## Table of Contents